mobizt/ESP-Mail-Client/README.md

 // Declare the global used SMTPSession object for SMTP transport SMTPSession smtp;

-// Declare the global used ESP_Mail_Session for user defined session credentials ESP_Mail_Session session;
+// Declare the global used Session_Config for user defined session credentials Session_Config config;

 void setup()
 {